The Shining (film): Plot differences

 In the novel Jack recovers his sanity and goodwill through the intervention of Danny; this does not occur in the film.
 Writing in Cinefantastique magazine, Frederick Clarke suggests, "Instead of playing a normal man who becomes insane, Nicholson portrays a crazy man attempting to remain sane."
 In the novel, Jack's final act is to enable Wendy and Danny to escape the hotel before it explodes due to a defective boiler, killing him.
 The film ends with the hotel still standing.
 More broadly, the defective boiler is a major element of the novel's plot, entirely missing from the film version.

 Because of the limitations of special effects at the time, the living topiary animals of the novel were omitted and a hedge maze was added, acting as a final trap for Jack Torrance as well as a refuge for Danny.

 In the film, the hotel possibly derives its malevolent energy from being built on a Native American burial ground.
-In the novel, the reason for the hotel's manifestation of evil is possibly explained by a theme present in King's previous novel 'Salem's Lot as well as Shirley Jackson's The Haunting of Hill House: a physical place may absorb the evils that transpire there and manifest them as a vaguely sentient malevolence.
+In the novel, the reason for the hotel's manifestation of evil is possibly explained by a theme present in King's 1975 novel 'Salem's Lot as well as Shirley Jackson's 1959 novel The Haunting of Hill House: a physical place may absorb the evils that transpire there and manifest them as a vaguely sentient malevolence.
 The film's Hallorann speaks to Danny about that phenomenon occurring at the Overlook.
 In the novel, Jack does a great deal of investigation of the hotel's past through a scrapbook, a subplot almost omitted from the film aside from two touches: a brief appearance of the scrapbook beside the typewriter, and Jack's statement to the ghost of Grady that he knows his face from an old newspaper article describing the latter's horrific acts.
 Kubrick in fact shot a scene where Jack discovers the scrapbook but removed it during post-production, a decision which co-screenwriter Diane Johnson lamented.

 Some of the film's most iconic scenes, such as the ghost girls in the hallway, the torrent of blood from the elevators, and typewritten pages Wendy discovers on Jack's desk, are unique to the film.
 Similarly, many of the most memorable lines of dialogue ("Words of wisdom" and "Here's Johnny!") are heard exclusively in the film.